Technical

 i-Style Blends (Fast-paced, People-focused)

 • iD (Influencer): Enthusiastic, confident, and good with people.
-They like being recognized and do well in roles where they are seen.
+Thrives in fast-paced, high-energy environments.

 S-Style Blends (Moderate-paced, People-focused)